The Gate — A Structural Analysis

 What Enables Lucidity?

-If the default trajectory is confusion, what disrupts it?
+If the default trajectory is reproduction, what disrupts it?
 Crisis appears empirically primary (diagnosis, bereavement, divorce).
 Is non-crisis lucidity possible?
 Heidegger's Angst, Murdoch's attention, and contemplative traditions suggest yes — but the mechanisms differ.

 The Multiple-Drivers Problem